minio/docs/source/reference/minio-mc/mc-stat.rst

       mc stat ~/data/myobject.txt

 .. mc-cmd:: --encrypt-key
+   :optional:

-   *Optional* Encrypt or decrypt objects using server-side encryption with client-specified keys.
+   Encrypt or decrypt objects using server-side encryption with client-specified keys.
 Specify key-value pairs as ``KEY=VALUE``.

    - Each ``KEY`` represents a bucket or object.